debezium/debezium.github.io/README.md

 ### 2. Start the development webserver

+There are two recommended ways for previewing the website locally, either via the container environment that's also used on CI for publishing the website, or via a Jekyll install on your machine.
+The latter is a bit quicker, but requires Ruby/Jekyll to be set up correctly, whereas you get this "for free" via the container image.

+#### 2.1 Using the container image

 In a new terminal initialized with the Docker host environment, start a Docker container that has the build environment for our website:

     $ docker run --privileged -it --rm -p 4000:4000 -e LC_ALL=C.UTF-8 -e LANG=C.UTF-8 -v $(pwd):/site debezium/website-builder bash